Ethics Committee

 Documenting Consent

-The G-NHSRC and MWI-22 specify that the participant and/or the participant’s legal representative(s) or guardian(s) must sign the ICF.
+The G-NHSRC and MWI-22 specify that the participant or legal representative/guardian must sign the ICF.
 The G-NHSRC indicates that where the participant is illiterate, the NHSRC will permit the participant to provide a thumbprint in the presence of a witness, who must also sign the ICF.
-NHSRC also permits the participant to provide verbal consent in cases where he/she is illiterate.
-However, the script or information sheet to be read to the potential participant must be approved by NHSRC and be signed for by the participant’s legal representative(s) and/or guardian(s).
+NHSRC also permits the participant to provide verbal consent in cases where the participant is illiterate.
+However, the script or information sheet to be read to the potential participant must be approved by NHSRC and signed for by the participant’s legal representative/guardian.

-MWI-22 states that where the participant is illiterate and/or his/her legal representative(s) and/or guardian(s) is illiterate, an impartial witness should be present during the entire informed consent discussion.
+MWI-22 states that where the participant is illiterate or legal representative/guardian is illiterate, an impartial witness should be present during the entire informed consent discussion.
 The witness should sign and date the ICF after the following steps have occurred:

-- The written ICF and any other written information provided to the participant is read and explained to the participant and his/her legal representative(s) and/or guardian(s)
+- The written ICF and any other written information provided to the participant is read and explained to the participant and the legal representative/guardian

-- The participant and his/her legal representative(s) and/or guardian(s), have orally consented to the participant’s involvement in the trial, and has signed and dated the ICF, if capable of doing so
+- The participant and the legal representative/guardian, have orally consented to the participant’s involvement in the trial, and has signed and dated the ICF, if capable of doing so

-Before participating in the study, the participant or his/her legal representative(s) and/or guardian(s) should receive a copy of the signed and dated ICF.
+Before participating in the study, the participant or legal representative/guardian should receive a copy of the signed and dated ICF.

 Waiver of Consent